Professional qualifications, accreditations and memberships

 - LCCH Practitioner Dip CBH.

-At the Nightingale Hospital, I currently provide Addiction: assignment, education, therapy and aftercare groups.
+At Nightingale Hospital, he currently provides assignments, education, therapy and aftercare groups for addiction patients.

 Having specialised in the field of addiction with many patients over many years, Elmer recognises that active addiction generally stems from an attempt by the individual to overcome emotional issues or problems by use of outside ‘fix.’
 The fix, (commonly, but not exclusively, alcohol or drugs), eventually becoming a devastating problem in its own right.

 Elmer’s preferred method for helping clients to overcome these issues is within a group setting and has found the understanding, empathy, identification and support, found within a facilitated group of recovering individuals, to be without parallel.